wongwara/predict_next_month/README.md

 prediction.py: code for training and selecting the best next month prediction model

 load_model(): best trained model (decision tree regressor)
+## Data understanding
+In our dataset, two files merge; the first file contains transaction history data, which can be used to examine spending patterns, identify trends, and perform predictive analysis to forecast future spending behaviour with the same account number and credit card number; the second file contains client information such as addresses and personal details, which can improve prediction accuracy and offer personalised financial management recommendations.

+There are 1000 customers with the transaction data from December 2018 – December 2022 There are 4,260,904 rows and 23 variables in the dataset.

 ## Features
 The dataset contains the following features: